Cover Design

 • Is there any extra information on the back cover, e.g. reviews?

 Do this for as many relevant covers as you can, and then review your findings.
+Go to bookshops, either online or in person, and browse.
+Search for book covers on Pinterest.
 Are there any recurring design features in your analysis?
 If so, they’re probably worth incorporating into your own cover.

 You could also intentionally break with the trends you observe, just be sure to do so strategically.
 Breaking with all conventions risks confusing your target audience.